joshellissh/pi-dgc/README.md

   - `sudo apt-get install libts-dev libxkbcommon-x11-0 libwebpdemux2 libgstreamer-plugins-base1.0-0 gstreamer1.0-gl gstreamer1.0-plugins-bad`
 - Add `pi` user to render group.
 This is required for good performance.
   - `sudo gpasswd -a pi render`
-- Copy the `files/qt5.15.tar.gz` archive to your Raspberry Pi 4, and then decompress it into `/usr/local/qt5.15`
+- Copy the `files/qt5.15.tar.gz` archive to your Raspberry Pi 4, and then decompress it into `/usr/local`, so you end up with a `/usr/local/qt5.15` folder with files under it.
 - Make PiDGC folder and copy over all files:
   - `mkdir ~/pidgc`
   - Copy `files/display` into ~/pidgc folder